EmbraceLife/My_Journey_on_Kaggle/README.md

 	- learn to use cudf as I learnt to use polars, so that I can train with GPU (much faster than polars with CPU based on my experience so far)
 	- gain better understand of using co-visitations for generating candidates, create hand-crafted rules for reranking (potentially used as features)
 	- how to split large dataset to train models without blowing out GPU and CPU RAM
+- 2023.1.21: inspiration from Radek's newsletter from last week
+	- > Many activities are worth doing, worth participating in, <mark style="background: #FFB8EBA6;">even if you never stand a chance to be the best in the world at them</mark>
+-

 ---